freemint/teradesk/readme.txt

 	http://members.ams.chello.nl/h.robbers/ahcm.zip

 A note on the naming of distribution files:

-Binary distributions have names in the form TERAnnnB.ZIP (nnn being the version number multipled by 100 (as 382 for 3.82)
+Binary distributions have names in the form TERAnnnB.ZIP  ("B" for "Binary"), "nnn" being the version number multipled by 100 (as "384" for 3.84).

-Source-code distributions have names in the form TERAnnnS.ZIP
+Source-code  distributions  have  names in  the form  TERAnnnS.ZIP  ("S" for "Source").

-Preliminary compilations sent to testers have names in the form TERAnnnP.ZIP Contents of TERAnnnP.ZIP may vary.
+Preliminary compilations sent to testers have names in the form TERAnnnP.ZIP ("P" for "Preliminary").
+Contents of TERAnnnP.ZIP may vary.

+It is recommended  that translated  resource and hypertext manual  files are distributed in zip archives having names in the form TERAnnnx.ZIP, "x" being a character conveniently marking the language of translation.

 Hardware and Operating System Requirements